Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-If you’ve lived with a cat for more than a few years, you might have noticed your feline putting on weight in the winter and losing the extra weight when the weather warms up.
+If you have lived with a cat for more than a few years, you might have noticed your feline putting on weight in the winter and losing the extra weight when the weather warms up.
 While some of that might be attributable to the amount you’re feeding your pet, you might also wonder if cats tend to gain weight during cold winter.

 It’s normal for domestic cats to put some weight or even a few pounds on when the weather is cold outside.
 However, the trend is most likely due to a change in their routine, more so than any biological tendency to gain weight when the temperatures drop.